remotion-dev/remotion/packages/docs/docs/lambda/serverless-framework-integration.md

 AWS_SECRET_1=
 ```

-If you have more than one accounts you can set them like this.
+You can use multiple accounts if you would like to do load-balancing.

 ```bash title=".env"
 AWS_KEY_1=